openstack/openstack-ansible/deploy-guide/source/overview-requirements.rst

   environments.

 * Infrastructure (control plane) hosts should have multicore processors for best performance.
-Some services, such as MySQL, benefit from additional CPU cores and other technologies, such as `Hyper-threading`_.
+Some services, such as MariaDB, benefit from additional CPU cores and other technologies, such as `Hyper-threading`_.

 .. _hardware-assisted virtualization extensions: https://en.wikipedia.org/wiki/Hardware-assisted_virtualization